Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper

-Our Jr. AI Scientist consists of three main components: (1) automatic idea generation based on the limitations of a given paper, (2) automatic implementation and thorough validation of the proposed ideas, and (3) automatic writing of a research paper based on the obtained results.
-This system is built upon AI Scientist v2~\citep{yamada2025ai}, but our work differs from prior studies~\citep{lu2024ai, weng2024cycleresearcher, yamada2025ai, tang2025ai} in several key aspects: First, by leveraging the latest coding agents (\eg~Claude Code~\citep{claude_code}), our system can handle realistic multi-file codebases, which were difficult to process in previous AI Scientist Systems.
+Our Jr. AI Scientist consists of three main components: (1) automatic idea generation based on the limitations of a given paper, (2) automatic implementation and iteratively experiments until improvements are achieved, and (3) automatic writing of a research paper based on the obtained results.
+This system is built upon AI Scientist v2~\citep{yamada2025ai}, but our work differs from prior studies~\citep{lu2024ai, weng2024cycleresearcher, yamada2025ai, tang2025ai} in several key aspects: First, by leveraging the latest coding agents (\eg~Claude Code~\citep{claude_code}), our system can perform meaningful improvements and edits on real multi-file codebases, which were challenging for previous AI Scientist systems.
 Second, by incorporating the full set of resources from a given baseline paper, the system exploits all available artifacts such as LaTeX sources, PDFs, and codebases, thereby substantially improving the scope and quality of every stage in the research pipeline.
 Finally, by refining every stage of the process, our framework enables the autonomous generation of research papers that are both higher in quality and more trustworthy.